controk-sys/frontend-web/README.md

 ### Based on "docker"

-- Open the `docker-compose.yml` file with your favorite text editor and change the `webservice` service command to `npm test`;
+- Open the `docker-compose.yml` file with your favorite text editor and change the `frontend-web` service command to `npm test`;
 - `docker-compose up`.

 ## Deployment